 Elective Rotations in Clinical Pathology:

 All members of the staff are committed to active and interactive residency training in this key discipline.
-In addition, the surgical pathology fellow and senior residents participate in work assignments and assist the junior residents in the examination and preparation of diagnostic material.
-Two Pathologist Assistants are assigned to Surgical Pathology.
-The basic Surgical Pathology experience is 12 months with an opportunity to extend this time during electives.
+The senior residents assist the junior residents in the examination and preparation of diagnostic material.
+Four pathologist assistants are assigned to surgical pathology.
+The basic surgical pathology experience is nine months with an opportunity to extend this time during electives.

-Patient cases are signed out and reported each morning and/or as required.
+Patient cases are signed out and reported each morning.
 A scheduled rotation permits each resident to participate in the preparation and diagnosis of all types of cases.
 Experience will be gained in a variety of techniques including frozen section, diagnosis and interpretations of special stains, immunostains, electron micrographs and molecular.
-Residents are provided with an opportunity time to review the slides of cases they will sign out with a Staff Pathologist the following morning.
+Residents are provided with adequare time to review the slides of cases they will sign out with a staff pathologist the following morning.

 A case review conference is held daily at which difficult and/or interesting cases are presented to the entire surgical pathology attending and resident staff for review.
 In addition, there is a weekly didactic seminar, which reviews some aspect of surgical pathology.
 Senior residents actively participate in these sessions as well as the numerous interdisciplinary clinical conferences in which the pathology department plays an integral part.

-Lawrence Kenyon, MD, PhD Director Autopsy Service, additional staff consists of John Farber, MD, David Strayer, MD, PhD, and Mark Curtis, MD.
-Residents and staff members participate in a weekly interdisciplinary Autopsy Conference where gross and microscopic findings of current autopsy cases are presented.
+Lawrence Kenyon, MD, PhD is the director of the autopsy service, additional staff consists of Mark Curtis, MD, PhD, John Farber, MD, and David Strayer, MD, PhD .
+Residents and staff members participate in a bimonthly interdisciplinary autopsy conference where gross and microscopic findings of current autopsy cases are presented..

-Residents rotate on the Autopsy Service for a total of five months in 1-2 month blocks during the first two years of the residency program.
-Additional opportunities to perform autopsies are present throughout the four years of residency in the context of the weekend on-call schedule.
+Residents rotate on the autopsy service for a total of five months.
 In addition, senior residents gain further experience supervising junior residents in the performance and evaluation of autopsy examinations.
 Additional experience in autopsy pathology is gained during the forensic pathology rotation at the Medical Examiner’s Office (see Forensic Pathology description).
 Autopsies are performed in a state-of-the-art facility for isolation of infectious, communicable cases.
 Photographic equipment for documentation of gross findings is present within the autopsy room.

 Resident performance is based on an evaluation of the accuracy of gross and microscopic examination, as well as the quality and timely completion of autopsy reports.

-Charalambos Solomides, MD, Director, with staff Rossitza Draganova-Tacheva, MD and Marluce Bibbo, MD.
+Charalambos Solomides, MD is the director of the cytopathology service, with staff Marluce Bibbo, MD, Rossitza Draganova-Tacheva, MD, and Kim Hookim, MD.
 The basic rotation is 3 months in duration.
 The principal goal is to provide basic and advanced training in all aspects of cytopathology including fine needle aspiration and research techniques applied to cytopathology in preparation for diagnostic proficiency in this discipline.